 However, like all other paths, or in this case roads, which lead to change, this one is also peppered with many roadblocks and it would be amiss not to mention the areas which require improvement.
 India still has a long way to go before there is complete gender equality at the workplace and outside of it, the logistics and transportation sector, in particular, has a few additional hurdles to cross.

-Change in culture is of utmost importance in organizations.
-Cultural change must permeate from top to bottom, where every member of an organization understands the important role women play in the growth of their organization.
+Change in culture is of utmost importance in organisations.
+Cultural change must permeate from top to bottom, where every member of an organisation understands the important role women play in the growth of their organisation.
 It is important that this message is reiterated by senior management through both formal and informal conversations with their colleagues and subordinates.
 It is only with a greater emphasis on an inclusive cultural that a systemic change can take place.

 In any environment where there are prescribed ways of doing things, change can only be bought about by open, honest and often uncomfortable discussions on what is going wrong and what needs to be done to rectify the said wrong.
 At Mahindra Logistics, these conversations are being actively encouraged, especially when it comes to discussing the role of women at the workspace and the day to day challenges they face.
 As we continue on our path to addressing these issues and solving them, there is no doubt we will succeed in creating a work environment unencumbered by gender disparity and based solely on meritocracy.

 Share this article